-After watching the changing shapes of clouds reflected in the water at Vermillon Cliffs National Monument in Arizona, just south of the Utah state line, we decided to maintain this contemplative pace and observe the various shades of color, changing minute to minute inside the slot canyon… Besides in French language both actions have an almost forgotten linguistic resonance: shade and cloud are related to each other by the sound and meaning as they come from the same verb “Nuer” an old verb meaning “continuous and change barely noticeable”.
+After watching the changing shapes of clouds reflected in the water at Vermillon Cliffs National Monument in Arizona (a State of Western USA), just south of the Utah state line, we decided to maintain this contemplative pace and observe the various shades of color, changing minute to minute inside the slot canyon… Besides in French language both actions have an almost forgotten linguistic resonance: shade and cloud are related to each other by the sound and meaning as they come from the same verb “Nuer” an old verb meaning “continuous and change barely noticeable”.
 The minute has elapsed (whew, one minute can be an eternity for some!)
 Let’s go back to slot canyons… These majestic canyons carved in sedimentary rocks, primarely sandstone, have a rich pallette colors and shapes that only mother nature can craft !
 A “slot canyon” is a narrow canyon in the rock formed by the erosion of water runoff over millions of years, exposing deep waves of colorful and smooth stripes in the sandstone that can be seen and whose smoothness can also be felt with the hand.

 A “slot canyon” is significantly deeper than it is wide.
 “Secret canyon” located near Page is beautiful.
 To enjoy it by yourself is a real privilege!
 We traveled only a few feet inside the widest part—less than 3 feet or 1 meter accross at the top, and the deepest part is about 100 feet (30 meters) from top to bottom.
 We welcome the cool air with relief, it is already over 95°F outside.
 This freshness increases as our path crosses that of two inhabitants of this subterrain world at the entrance of the canyon, a lizard and a tarantula, a big spider that sends a shiver down your spine!
 All part of the magic of the canyon with its various shapes and colors… Taking a hike in the canyon up to the exit, we walked back on our path, with different light creating an even more spectacularly rich spectrum of shades as the day advanced: we walked back with our eyes moving constantly in search of a special light, a specific angle for a perfect shot, without really knowing how the photo would turn out.
 It is a real “treasure of colors” with tones of pink, brown, blue, and almost black–a precious moment of happiness to enjoy the calm and relaxing atmosphere of the canyon, without a drop of rain, in a religious silence !